 The Colchicum Family: Genus Androcymbium

-The genus Androcymbium, in the family Colchicaceae, comprises a group of flowering bulbs related to the lilies.
-Androcymbium is an Old World genus in the family Colchicaceae.
+Androcymbium is an Old World genus in the family Colchicaceae, which comprises a group of flowering bulbs related to the lilies.
 The plants grow from bulb-like corms.
 The flowers are usually small and held inside bracts.
 The bracts may be larger and more colorful than the flower petals.
 The flowers are borne as an umbel on a short stalk that is usually below ground.
 The leaves are often in a rosette such that they lay spread out on the surface of the ground.
 Foliage is deciduous and disappears in the dormant season, which may be either winter or summer, depending on the species.

 Androcymbium europaeum